sachioross/the-plan/week-in-the-life/readme.md

     - 2 days a week (4-6 hours / day): Working in the shop
     - 3 days a week (1-3 hours): development activities (game, software project, etc.)

+### Exploration Q&A

+1. What might this scenario tell you about what's important, not important, and your relative heirarchy of values?
+    - I'm realizing that this scenario is very, very heavily focusing on independence in how I work and having more physically active work.
+It's highlighting my desire to work how I want, have both physical and virtual outlets for creativity, and allocate some efforts to supporting others.
+1. What feels most appealing about this scenario?
+    - For the most part it's complete and total independence in how I work.
+1. What feels most exciting about this scenario?
+    - Being a lot more active and seeing creations come to fruition in a physical, tangible way.
+1. What seems most challenging about this scenario?
+    - Social interaction as the majority of the activities are individual activities and having social interaction would have to be a specific effort vs. happening as part of the daily activities.
+A related challenge: the _fear_ around income generation (see next bullet because I think it really is more logistical).
+1. What do you see as the biggest logistical hurdle(s) for this scenario?
+    - The primary income generating activities in this scenario might be game related and furntiure building; both of which I'm novice at the very best at this time; so creating a sufficient income from this scenario would be the largest logistical hurdle (and the associated fear a challenge).
+1. What experiments could you create to test aspects of these scenarios? ('minimum viable experiment' ?)
+    - I've had one or two friends suggest maybe creating a piece of furniture and selling it on Etsy or something.
+I think that would be a viable minimum test because either I'll sell a piece of furniture and get excited or I won't sell the furniture and I'll have another piece to decorate the house; in either case it wouldn't be a wasted effort.
+    - Similarly, I could try to target developing a much, much smaller-scale game and attempeting to distrbute that product.
+Harder (I think) than creating and selling a piece of furniture, but potentially source of continuing income generation.

 # Week in the Life (WITL) - Scenario 2

 This scenario focuses heavily on travel and consulting, leaning in on the enjoyment of being able to help shape new ideas and foster creativity.